Christian humanism: Contemporary

+Literary critic Lee Oser has suggested that Christian humanism ended with Jonathan Swift and Alexander Pope; however, it began again with G.K.
+Chesterton, T.S.
+Eliot and J.R.R.
+Tolkien.

+Personalism, an intellectual stance that emphasizes the importance of human persons, has been treated as a modern name for the Christian humanism associated with Pope John Paul II and John Henry Newman.

 Incarnational humanism is a type of Christian humanism which places central importance on the Incarnation, the belief that Jesus Christ was truly and fully human.
-In this context, divine revelation from God is seen as untrustworthy precisely because it is exempt from the vagaries of human discourse.
+In this context, divine revelation from God independent of the Incarnation is seen as untrustworthy precisely because it is exempt from the vagaries of human discourse.

-Jens Zimmermann (philosopher) argues that "God's descent into human nature allows the humans ascent to the divine".
+Jens Zimmermann argues that "God's descent into human nature allows the human ascent to the divine".
 "If God speaks to us in the language of humanity, then we must interpret Gods speech as we interpret the language of humanity."
 Incarnational humanism asserts a unification of the secular and the sacred with the goal of a common humanity.
 This unification is fully realized in the participatory nature of Christian sacraments, particularly the Eucharist.
-The recognition of this goal requires a necessary difference between the church and the world, where both "spheres are unified in their service of humanity."
+The recognition of this goal requires a necessary difference between the church and the world, where both "spheres are unified in their service of humanity".
 Critics suggest it is quite wrong to establish a separate theology of the incarnation, and that proponents tend to abstract Jesus from his life and message.

 Criticism

-Andrew Copson refers to Christian humanism as a "hybrid term... which some from a Christian background have been attempting to put into currency."
-Copson argues that attempts to append religious adjectives like Christian to the life stance of humanism are incoherent, saying these have "led to a raft of claims from those identifying with other religious traditions – whether culturally or in convictions – that they too can claim a 'humanism'.
+Andrew Copson refers to Christian humanism as a "hybrid term... which some from a Christian background have been attempting to put into currency".
+Copson argues that attempts to append religious adjectives such as Christian to the life stance of humanism are incoherent, saying these have "led to a raft of claims from those identifying with other religious traditions – whether culturally or in convictions – that they too can claim a 'humanism'.
 The suggestion that has followed – that 'humanism' is something of which there are two types, 'religious humanism' and 'secular humanism', has begun to seriously muddy the conceptual water."

+Humanists UK's educational website Understanding Humanism argues that narratives of humanism which try to draw a "neat, linear thread" between Renaissance scholarship and modern humanist thinking are faulty, as "modern humanism is not a descendant of Renaissance humanism or ‘religious humanism’."
+Rather, "the histories of non-religious humanism and alternative uses of the word are not one single story."
+While Christian humanism has "some similarities to, but also quite distinct differences" from humanism in the more prevalent sense, it says "it is perhaps better to avoid the label ‘Christian humanism’ for this outlook, and describe it as ‘humanistic Christianity’ (as it is a form of Christianity rather than humanism)."